Frequently Asked Questions

 What are the requirements for CER members?

-All CER members must attend one to two trainings per month, attend one continuing education class per month, and staff approximately two to six shifts per month, depending on availability and scheduling needs.
+All CER members must attend 1-2 trainings per month, attend a continuing education class per month, and work approximately 2-6 shifts per month, depending on availability and scheduling needs.

-What is the difference between trainings and continuing education classes?
+What is the difference between CER trainings and continuing education classes?

-Can I come to CER trainings and continuing education classes if I am not a member?
+Can I come to CER trainings and continuing education classes even if I am not a CER member?

 Of course!
-If you’re not yet an EMT but are in the process of becoming an EMT or are trying to decide if you want to be an EMT, you’re more than welcome to stop by trainings and/or our continuing education classes to see what CER and EMS are all about.
+If you are not an EMT yet, if you are in the process of becoming an EMT, or if you are trying to decide if you may want to be an EMT, you are more than welcome to stop by our trainings and/or our continuing education classes to see what CER and EMS are all about.

-What qualifications do I need to staff shifts on CER?
+What qualifications do I need to staff the shifts on CER?

-All staffing crew members must possess a Maine EMT-Basic license, an AHA BLS Provider license, proof of hepatitis-B vaccination, and completion of a blood borne pathogens course (provided by CER upon joining).
+All staffing crew members must possess a Maine EMT-Basic license, an American Heart Association BLS Provider license, proof of hepatitis-B vaccination, and completion of a blood-borne pathogens course (provided by CER upon joining).

 Are CER members paid?